seguijoaquin/minesweeper-api/NOTES.md

  This package should only import classes from the domain package, and any interaction with an external system should be made by interfaces defined on the `port.out` package

  - **domain**: Domain objects and errors, related to business, should only contain pure java code and do not import code from other packages

+Every endpoint of the app needs an authentication header, and asumes the user already has one.
+Basic authentication was chosen to handle multiple users/accounts since it was an easy and friendly way of having a username stored next to the Game entity available for checking game ownership if needed and supporting the "multiple account" requirement.
+Same thing could have been done using tokens, api-keys or similar.

+As for the time tracking and saving/resuming game, since it is a RestAPI, each state change is persisted so time could be tracked from when the game starts up to current time if needed.
+And resuming a game could be achieved by just getting the game by ID, and making another move.

+The logic behind detecting when a game is over needed aditional data structures to be handled easily.
+First of all, when creating the game we need to know where the mines are, and if given a board index there is a mine on the board.
+Easiest way of doing it is to have a Set of indexes storing each mine position on the board.
+Same thing needs to be made with flags on the board and revealed cells.

+So whenever we want to reveal a new cell, we first check if our Mines set contains that cell.
+In case it does, the game is over.
+If it doesn't we add that cell to the revealed cells Set.
+Once that is made, we need to check if we won:
+We do that by checking if the revealed cells set is equal to the total cells set minus the mines set.
+If it is not, we evaluate the value of the revealed cell.
+If it is empty, we repeat same procedure recursively on adjacent cells.
+Otherwise, the revealing stops there.

+In case we want to flag a cell, the procedure is quite the same.
+First we check if the flagged set is equal to the mines set and there are no unrevealed cells.
+If both things are ok then we won the game.
+If its not, we add the cell to the flagged cells.